PAEAN’S SONG, A DIAGNOSIS:

 Much of this introduction is apologetic and analytical, so a general reader might want to skip to the actual story and then refer back to the definitions and information here, as needed.
 However, for theological, doctrinal, disciplinary consideration, or just a deep understanding, it is important to read the whole work, including notes and appendices.

 When I was in the seminary, Bishop, one of the instructions given us about weddings was that the homily should be delivered specifically to the couple getting married, but delivered so that the congregation will overhear what the priest has to say.3 I bring this up now because it is similar to what I am about to do in telling you this story.
-I am writing to you, but I want others to "overhear."
-I am writing to you in this manner because your last letter to me declared me to be a suspended priest and unfit for ministry.
-Further, you oppose the fact that at the same time another diocese has granted me the necessary permission to operate as a fit and active priest even though you said when you released me that you would allow this.
-This creates a confusing, even anomalous situation.
-Your current attitude is completely inconsistent with our parting conversation three years ago.
-I do not understand the change.
-I have tried to explain my position to you in letters and conversation.4 I continue that explanation here, in much greater detail.
+I am writing to you, but I want others to "overhear." ...[I've sensed a deep resistance to my perspective that I have tried to explain]4 I continue that explanation here, in much greater detail.

 The following reference will introduce the topic: